The backup configuration process requires the Nautobot worker to connect via Nornir to the device, and run the

 Backup Path Template¶

 backup_path_template setting gives you a way to dynamically place each device's configuration file in the repository file structure.
-This setting uses the GraphQL query configured for the plugin.
+This setting uses the GraphQL query configured for the app.
 It works in a similar way to the Backup Repository Matching Rule above.
 Since the setting uses a GraphQL query, any valid Device model method is available.
-The plugin renders the values from the query, using Jinja2, to the relative path and file name in which to store a given device's configuration inside its backup repository.
+The app renders the values from the query, using Jinja2, to the relative path and file name in which to store a given device's configuration inside its backup repository.
 This may seem complicated, but the equivalent of

 obj by example would be:

 An example would be:

 With a Sydney, AU device

 backup_path_template configured above, our backed-up config would be placed in the repo in